 Many sufferers of these conditions believe that nothing can be done

 to help their pain.
-This in general need not be true and many patients are
+This in general need not be true and many

 Osteoarthritis (OA) and Rheumatoid Arthritis (RA) are regularly confused

 by patients.
-OA means wear and tear to a joint usually as a result of overuse
+OA means wear and tear to a joint usually as a result

-systemic condition requiring treatment which will likely include some dietary
+generally more severe systemic condition requiring treatment which

-and naturopathic intervension.
+will likely include some dietary and naturopathic intervension.

 Back to top.

-All types of sports injuries from many sports are treated at the clinic.
+All types of sports injuries from many sports are treated at the

-and hip pain.
-These inserts are custom made from carbon Kevlar and can be
+fasciitis, bunions, knee and hip pain.
+These inserts are custom made

-used to correct the gait abnormalities which can cause many sports injuries.
+abnormalities which can cause many sports injuries.

 Back to top.